MoonOfKiwi/frontend-project-44/README.md

 ### *Brain-progression*

+**Description:**
-**Description:** The user is shown an arithmetic progression.
+The user is shown an arithmetic progression.
 There are one number, which is replaced by two dots in it.
-The player must determine this number.
+The user must determine this number.

 **Run:**
 ```bash